pyralspite413/CS1632_Fall2021/exercises/1/README.md

 be accessible to both of you (and the credit).
 You may submit as many times as you wish before the deadline as long as you make sure of this.
 This applies to all future exercises and deliverables.

+When you submit, please make sure that the introduction, traceability matrix, test cases, and defects are on seperate pages.
+You will be submitting to GradeScope in PDF format.
+When you submit, you will be asked to assign pages in the PDF file to each rubric item.

 When your exercise is marked as graded, you should find feedback written on your grade details.
 Please use the feedback wisely when doing Deliverable 1!